EcoFlowJS/documentation/docs/creating-nodes/creating-nodes.md

 - [Adding examples](https://example.com)
 - [Publishing nodes](https://example.com)

-## General guidance
+## General Guidelines

-There are some general principles to follow when creating new nodes.
-These reflect the approach taken by the core nodes and help provided a consistent user-experience.

-Nodes should:
+When creating new nodes:

-- **be well-defined in their purpose.**
+- **Be clear in purpose.**

-  A node that exposes every possible option of an API is potentially less useful that a group of nodes that each serve a single purpose.
+  - Nodes should have a defined, specific functionality.
+- **Ensure simplicity.**

-- **be simple to use, regardless of the underlying functionality.**
+  - Nodes should be easy to use, hiding complexity.

-  Hide complexity and avoid the use of jargon or domain-specific knowledge.

-- **be forgiving in what types of message properties it accepts.**

-  Message properties can be strings, numbers, booleans, Buffers, objects, arrays or nulls.
-A node should do The Right Thing when faced with any of these.
+- **Handle diverse message properties.**
+  - Nodes should gracefully accept various data types.

-- **be consistent in what they send.**
+- **Be consistent in output.**

-  Nodes should document what properties they add to messages, and they should be consistent and predictable in their behavior.
+  - Document properties added to messages and maintain predictable behavior.

-- **catch errors.**
+- **Catch errors.**

-  If a node throws an uncaught error, EcoFlowJS will stop the entire flow as the state of the system is no longer known.

-  Wherever possible, nodes must catch errors or register error handlers for any asynchronous calls they make.
+  - Prevent uncaught errors to avoid disrupting the entire flow.